 - All journalists, content producers, freelancers and contractors, including those who work on nonnews and or/arts content, must disclose to their managers, and if necessary the public, any potential conflicts of interest.
 This includes personal, commercial, business or financial interests.
-This extends to the activities of a business partner, spouse or domestic partner and other family members. - For transparency, when we report on entities or individuals that involve our company, our company-owned businesses or our company's board members, we always disclose the relationship. - We avoid using our family members in our stories.
+This extends to the activities of a business partner, spouse or domestic partner and other family members. - For transparency, when we report on entities or individuals that involve our company, our company-owned businesses or our company's board members, we always disclose the relationship. - We avoid using our relatives or business partners (i.e. agents) in our stories. - We do not use our status as members of the media for personal benefit.
+For clarity, we do not obtain press credentials for events we are not covering or otherwise gain access or influence based on our role.